-NUR 309 DIVERSITY HEALTHCARE (3 Credits)
+NUR 309 DIVERSITY IN HEALTHCARE (3 Credits)

 Diversity in this course is an all-inclusive concept, including, but not limited to, differences in race, color, ethnicity, national origin or immigration status, religion, age, gender, sexual orientation, and vulnerability Key elements essential to provide culturally competent care in partnership with interprofessional and intraprofessional teams are: social and cultural factors, relevant data sources and best evidence, safe and quality outcomes of care, advocacy for social justice and participation in culture competence development.
 Various theories and models of care will be reviewed to enhance the quality of nursing and healthcare.
 Care is Whole Patient Assessment: disease history, physical symptoms, psychological symptoms, decision-making capacity, information sharing, social circumstances, spiritual need, practical needs, and anticipatory planning for death.
-Prerequisite(s): Completion of general studies, NUR 307 or Permission of the RN to BSN Program
+Prerequisite(s): None